EdDuarte/website/content/posts/erlang-poker-ml.md

 - Round 2: when the fourth card on the table is shown
 - Round 3: when the fifth card on the table is shown

-We consider that is only possible to either raise, call or fold between the four rounds, hence, three phases of betting.
-In this implementation, draws / split results are not considered, so as to not influence the collected probabilities of winning or losing by reducing the sample data of both.
+We consider that it is only possible to either raise, call or fold between the four rounds.
+Hence, there are three phases of betting.
+In this implementation draws are ignored, so as to not influence the collected probabilities of winning or losing by reducing the sample data of both.

 A **rank** is a weight of importance associated with a specific set of cards.
 These ranks are, in order: 1.
 Royal Flush; 2.
 Straight Flush; 3.
 Four Of A Kind; 4.
 Full House; 5.
 Flush; 6.
 Straight; 7.
 Three Of A Kind; 8.
 Two Pair; 9.
 Pair; 10.
 High Card.

 ## {{< anchor link="#main" >}}Main module {#main}